-London Visit: The Geffrye Museum is dedicated to the home and how the middle classes furnished, decorated and enjoyed their spaces.
+London Visit: The Geffrye Museum (they have rebranded to be called the Museum of the Home) is dedicated to the home and how the middle classes furnished, decorated and enjoyed their spaces.
 Situated along Kingsland Road, London E2 it’s close to Hoxton, Haggerston and Old Street.
 This museum is free to visit and is set in beautiful grounds with a fantastic cafe.
 If you’re searching for free museums in London, free things to do in London or find yourself in the vicinity do pop in and have a look around the Geffrye Gardens and Geffrye Museum.
 It’s a must for any homes and interiors fanatics.
-(Building work is taking place from January 2018 for two years so the main museum will be closed, see information section below).
+(Building work is taking place from January 2018 for two years until Summer 2020 so the main museum will be closed, see the information section below.

 The Museum and Front Grounds